vsafontlopez/elecktAR/README.md

 4. Modify on the file **01_flashcard_template.psd** (obverse) the group of layers called **"Main_text"** (it corresponds to the name of the electrical component) and **"Number"** (a number to identify every flashcard) and the layer **"Symbol"** (it corresponds to the symbol of the electrical component).
 5. Modify on the file **02_flashcard_template.psd** (reverse) the same as in the previous step and the layer **"Description"** (brief description of the electrical component).
 6. Save the modified file as a .jpg file.
-7. Add the .jpg file to your Vuforia device database (for more information visit https://library.vuforia.com/objects/device-databases).
+7. Add the .jpg file to your Vuforia Engine Developer - Target Manager (for more information visit https://library.vuforia.com/objects/device-databases).
-8. Reimport the new Vuforia device database to your project by double-clicking in the .unitypackage created with your Unity project opened.
+8. Reimport the new database to your project by double-clicking in the .unitypackage created, with your Unity project opened.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <b>How to create and add a new 3d model to the project? :construction:</b>